xlladdins/xll/docs/Excel4MacrosA-D.md

 **DELETE.CHART.AUTOFORMAT**(**name\_text**)

-Name\_text    is the template name you want to delete from the list of custom templates.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the template name you want to delete from the list of custom templates.

 **Related Function**

-ADD.CHART.AUTOFORMAT   Adds a custom template
+ADD.CHART.AUTOFORMAT&nbsp;&nbsp;&nbsp;Adds a custom template

 Return to [top](#A)